saswat711/saswat711/README.md

 ### Hi there 👋
 #### Developer and Designer

-I'm Saswat from India, I am a tech enthusiast, who love to learn the programming and software aspect and enjoy combining them with hardware aspects like for IOT purposes.
-But Yeah Core interest has always been on RTL based SoC/FPGA/ASIC Design.
+I'm Saswat from India, A SoC Modelling Engineer, who love to learn the programming and software aspect and enjoy combining them with hardware aspects like virtual prototyping.
+But Yeah Core interest has always been on SoC Design.

 ## Skills:
 * ![FPGA/ASIC Design](https://img.shields.io/badge/FPGA/ASIC%20Design-02569B?style=for-the-badge&logo=&logoColor=white)